aramk/crayon-syntax-highlighter/readme.txt

 * Language is automatically selected from the Tag Editor dropdown as you type a URL with an extension (e.g. typing "cs" would select "C#")
 * Fixed a preventing language being detected from extension
 * Fixed a bug causing crayon:false to be ignored in the class tag
+* Cleaned up crayon's js so it's not possible to overwrite the jQuery instance
 * Added Italian translation thanks to Federico Bellucci (http://www.federicobellucci.net/)

 = 1.9.12 =